Managing Poor Behaviour & Bullying

 - defamatory

-- being for commercial purposes (person’s likeness is used to endorse or entice people to buy a product).
+- being for commercial purposes (person’s likeness is used to endorse or entice people to buy a product)

 Insufficient Game Time

-Insufficient game time is not a child protection issue.
+Insufficient game time is not a member protection issue.
 It is a decision for the coach of a team to determine how much game time players receive.
 Some clubs have policies relating to amateur football game time and this can be clarified by contacting your club to find out if they have a game time policy.

-Non-selection in team or squad
+Non-selection in team

-Our team is not winning – My child is not scoring goals
+Our team is not winning

 Winning is not always a priority for children and just playing with their friends, having fun and kicking the ball is often what they base their good experience on.
 Parents should support their children and encourage good sportsmanship no matter their priorities or outcome of the game – win, lose or draw, the experience should always be a positive one.